 The various habitats are what provide an opportunity for the Serengeti to be home to around 70 larger mammals and over 500 species of birds.
 The abundant and varying wildlife is what attracts visitors to this wonder of nature from Africa.

 The Kenyan and Tanzanian governments have leveraged national parks, conservation areas, and game reserves to establish official protection over 80% of the endless plains affectionately known as the Serengeti.
 The national park in Tanzania goes by the same name, whereas the national park in Kenya is known as the Masai Mara.

-The migration is the hallmark of the Serengeti featuring over 1.2 million wildebeest, over 800,000 zebra, and hundreds of thousands of gazelles, impalas, and other wildlife.
+The migration is the hallmark of the Serengeti featuring over 1.2 million wildebeests, over 800,000 zebras, and hundreds of thousands of gazelles, impalas, and other wildlife.
 The heart of the migration is the wildebeest and the zebra.

 The migration is what attracts many people.
 One of the highlights occurs during the months of January and February when the wildebeests are giving birth.
 This is a short and concise window where all of the wildebeests give birth within a 2 to 3 week period.
 A second highlight occurs sometime during the months of September or October.
 This is another concise 2 to 3 week period where the wildebeests and zebras cross the Mara River into Kenya.

 Crossing the Mara River is exciting for an couple of reasons.
 First, it is an amazing sight to see 1 million wildebeests crossing the river in a given moment.
 However this is also a challenging crossing as crocodiles wait to feast on these animals as they enter the water.
 Witnessing a crocodile capture and kill one of the wildebeest is an exciting encounter with nature.